Table of Contents

 Knack prides itself on providing a range of security options that you can use to ensure that private information is protected and secure.

-We strongly recommend that agent and administrator users be trained to follow the best practices and ensure a secure environment.
+Tip: We strongly recommend that users of your Knack app are trained to follow the best practices and ensure a secure environment.

 Planning and Monitoring App Security

 Security starts with careful planning and is maintained through routine monitoring.
-In the following sections, we will highlight some key areas where you should take extra precaution to secure your data.
+In the following sections, we will highlight some key areas where you should take extra precautions to secure your data.

 If the nature of your data requires heightened security measures, you should consider our HIPAA or Enterprise plans.
 These plans offer additional security and legal protections, and can also be customized to meet specific security requirements.

-Since your users are using the system on a regular basis, they can be the "canary in the coal mine" indicating when a hacker has just gained unauthorized access to your App.
-As an example, in order to secure future access, an intruder may add a new email address to an admin profile and initiate a password reset.
+Since your users are using the system regularly, they can be the "canary in the coal mine" indicating when a hacker has just gained unauthorized access to your app.
+As an example, to secure future access, an intruder may add a new email address to an admin profile and initiate a password reset.

 Educating your users to reach out when suspicious actions take place can help to secure your data.
-If their password all of a sudden stops working or if they see data changing that they didn’t do themselves are signs that something may need to be looked at further.
+If their password all of a sudden stops working or if they see data changing that they didn’t do themselves, those are examples that something may need to be looked at further.

-Keep an eye on the users that are logging into your apps and the user roles being assigned.
-This can go a long way to ensuring that those who have access to the data in your app are supposed to and elevated access isn’t granted to someone it shouldn’t belong to.
+Keep an eye on the users who are logging into your apps and the user roles being assigned.
+This can go a long way to ensuring that those who have access to the data in your app are supposed to, and elevated access isn’t granted to someone it shouldn’t belong to.

-To best help ensure that your sensitive data remains safe, we ask that you do not include sensitive data in any support communication sent into the Knack support team.
+To best help ensure that your sensitive data remains safe, we ask that you do not include sensitive data in any support communication sent to the Knack support team.

 If you need to pass along a CSV file containing any sensitive data, remove any information that’s not relevant to the issue we’re helping to solve.
 If the issue does involve sensitive data, a CSV with fake or obfuscated data may be a possibility instead.